 Figure 3.19 Willingness to Change Travel Habits - Car Driver Sub-set Carbon Emissions of Travel The University can group carbon emissions from transport into two categories; commuting and business travel.
 The later is not considered in this report since data is gathered by different means.
-STAFF COMMUTING Certain assumptions and calculated averages are used in conjunction with the data gathered to arrive at an approximate figure for emissions from staff commuting. - Pre 2001 <1549cc vehicles are assumed to emit 174gCO2/Km.1 - Pre 2001 >1549cc vehicles are assumed to emit 185gCO2/Km2 - Post 2001 'A' vehicles are assumed to emit 90gCO2/Km.3 - Post 2001 'M' vehicles are assumed to emit 275gCO2/Km.4 - Average days worked p.a. is estimated to be 202.4. - 'Don't Know' VED responses were assumed to be the average emissions of those who selected a VED band.
-The total CO_2 emissions of staff car commuting travel was calculated to be 3,496.87 Tonnes.
-This is a decrease of approx. 7% when compared to 2012.
-The decrease follows the national trend of new vehicles moving toward lower emissions and tracks the decrease in the proportion of staff travelling by car and the distances travelled.
-1 Based on 1995-1999 Ford Fiesta 1.4 and 1993-2000 Vauxhall Corsa 1.4 2 Based on 1993-2000 Ford Mondeo 1.8 and 1995-2002 Vauxhall Vectra 1.8 3 Based on a random selection of 'A' class vehicles 4 Based on a random selection of 'M' class vehicles 5 Based on 4.6 working days per week as gathered from the survey and 44 working weeks p.a.
-Conclusion Continued progress has been made in reducing single occupancy car use and it is good to see the rate of change has not diminished since initial travel planning measures were introduced in 2006.
+STAFF COMMUTING Certain assumptions and calculated averages are used in conjunction with the data gathered to arrive at an approximate figure for emissions from staff commuting. - Average days worked p.a. is estimated to be 200.2 - Car and motorcycle emissions are assumed to be average for an unknown fuel - Train emissions are assumed to be average national - Bus emissions are assumed to be average local The total CO2 emissions of staff commuting travel was calculated to be 3,150 tonnes COe.
+Travel Survey Report 2016 v1.0.doc &lt;sup>1 Based on 4.55 working days per week as gathered from the survey and 44 working weeks p.a.
+Conclusion Progress in reducing single occupancy car use has halted with both staff and student use of cars showing a small increase since the last survey in 2014.
 As staff and students move away from single occupancy car use it becomes more and more difficult to maintain a shift in habits.
 This is partially due to the remaining car users having less opportunity to change, typically because of carer commitments and distance and also partially due to the increased competition for sustainable travel facilities like cycle storage and access to public transport.
-Despite the improvements made there are still some areas of concern.
-Carbon emissions, which are being used more frequently to quantify travel, are still relatively high and we have seen a continued reduction in public transport use among staff.
-This is contrary to modal shift in most other areas of the country but in line with what other local organisations are experiencing.
-Both of these areas are largely outwith the control of the University.
-However work will continue to encourage the adoption of sustainable transport and renewed efforts will be made to work with transport operators and local authority public transport units to reverse the decline in public transport use.
-A particularly positive and encouraging result of the survey is the increase in walking among students.
-This is a three fold benefit since it reduces traffic emissions, parking congestion and improves health and fitness resulting in a healthier and more productive University community.
-The University is performing well by showing consistent, albeit moderate, reductions in car use as well as demonstrating car modal share which is lower than the local area as a whole.
+It is likely that reductions in the cost of fuel and parking spaces being more easily available, due to staff reductions, have both influenced travel choice.
+Despite the lack of progress in reducing single occupancy car use there are some positives to be taken from the survey.
+Most other modes of travel have remained stable and the overall trend is still positive since the University introduced a sustainable travel plan in 2006.
+The results should serve as a reminder that constant improvements to facilities are needed to maintain progress towards the aims of the travel plan and that these must be combined with behaviour change initiatives to support staff and students to make use of those facilities.
+The University is still performing well by achieving car modal share which is lower than the local area as a whole.
 Staff and students should be justifiably happy that their personal travel habits are helping move the University towards more sustainable travel.
+There is, however, no room for complacency and further actions will be required to retain and improve on current performance.